How To Sit At Your Desk Without Wrecking Your Body

 The height of your chair should allow your gaze to be level with the top third of your monitor.
 The eyes should look straight ahead and not tilt up or down.
 Work at keeping your chin parallel to the floor.

 Along with a level head try to keep your head back in line with your spine.
-This connects to the curve in your lumbar back and sitting up tall.
+This connects to the curve in your lumbar back and sits up tall.
 Without those two essential habits your head is likely to start drifting forward towards your monitor.

 5. Get up at regular intervals.